wormhole-foundation/wormhole/whitepapers/0008_batch_messaging.md

     uint32 guardianSetIndex;
     Signature[] signatures;

-    // Hash of the Observation
+    // Hash of the observation
     bytes32 hash;
 }